data-8/su25/policies.md

-## A parting thought
+## Thanks for reading!

 The main goal of the course is that you should learn and have a fantastic experience doing so.
-Please keep that goal in mind throughout the semester.
 The other goal is, of course, to have fun.
 Welcome to Data 8!